yutingchen11/MIMOSA/README.md

 # MIMOSA
-# please contact ychen156@mgh.harvard.edu for code of MIMOSA.
+Please contact ychen156@mgh.harvard.edu for the code of MIMOSA.